DomoDaisuki/Unmatch/README.md

 ##Player Goals
 - The player must unmatch (isolate) the gems to harvest them
+- To win a level you must harvest the number of gems specified

 ##Game World
 - The player must unmatch the gems to win